 \section{Conclusion}

-We have introduced a novel paradigm for stylized motion generation by framing it as a reasoning-composition-generation process in a body-part centric text space.
-By leveraging the semantic richness and reasoning ability of large language models (LLMs), our approach-\name, a fine-tuned LLM, achieves interpretable, controllable, and generalizable motion synthesis that surpasses prior methods in handling complex styles and diverse content.
-Extensive experiments and user studies validate the effectiveness of our method, particularly under challenging text-driven settings.
+We propose a new paradigm for stylized motion generation by framing it as a reasoning–composition–generation process in a body-part-centric text space.
+By leveraging the semantic richness and reasoning ability of large language models (LLMs), our \name, a fine-tuned LLM, achieves interpretable, controllable, and generalizable stylized motion synthesis that surpasses prior methods in handling novel style.
+Extensive experiments and user studies validate the effectiveness of our method.
 We believe our work opens a new direction for motion generation by unifying natural language understanding with structured motion representation.

-While our method demonstrates strong performance, the current body-part text space exhibits limited capacity in representing intricate motion dynamics.
-In future work, we aim to enrich this space by augmenting each body-part text with a series of keypose-based descriptions that encode spatial configurations over time.
-Such temporally-aware extensions will allow the model to capture motion dynamics more effectively and provide a richer representation of both content and style.